Malphite Build Guide by AP WormMaW Mid

 More importantly though, Grasp of the Undying has pretty bad utilization in lane, since you would have to go for face-to-face trade, which mostly leads you into sitation, where you lose unnecessary amount of health.
 This is as well closely connected to my personal playstyle, where I prefer to poke a lot with my Seismic Shard.
 Basically whenever I tried it, it just felt like a waste.

 Since I decided, to not go for Resolve tree, next obvious possibility is Sorcery as a main rune tree.
 Arcane Comet is probably first possible choice, that you can think about.
 When you think about it, whenever you use Seismic Shard, you slow target, which makes it hard for it to dodge Arcane Comet.
 That increases your harass potential in lane quite a lot.

-As a follow-up for my previous statement, this is an answer for Malphite's biggest issue in lane, which is his mana.
+As a follow-up, this is an answer for Malphite's biggest issue in lane, which is his mana.
 Manaflow Band greatly increases your mana cappabilities in lane, allowing you to freely spam your abilities, expecially if you build up some mana pool, while building Iceborn Gauntlet.